ocundale/notesfromgaia/content/publishers/plugin-integration-guides/brightcove.md

 {{% /notice %}}

-If you have any issues with the Coull Plugin integration, please find out [How to get support](/demand/how-to-get-support/).
+If you have any issues with the Coull Plugin integration, please find out [how to get support](/how-to-get-support/).